drocheam/optrace/docs/source/usage/elements.rst

 **Rendering Elements**

-Elements with no ray interaction for tracing, but the possibility to render images of intersecting rays.
+Elements with no ray interaction for tracing, but the ability to render images of intersecting rays.

 .. list-table::
    :widths: 100 400